GMC Savana Insurance Rates

 - The estimated price for a 40-year-old good driver with $500 deductibles is $1,196

-- Buying low deductibles for comprehensive and collision insurance bumps up the cost to $1,448
+- Selecting low deductibles for comprehensive and collision insurance bumps up the cost to $1,448

-- High risk drivers with multiple tickets or accidents could pay upwards of $2,586
+- High-risk insureds with serious driving violations could pay upwards of $2,586 or more

-- An auto insurance policy that insures a teen driver may cost $4,658 a year
+- An auto insurance policy that insures a teenage driver may cost $4,658 a year

 Insurance prices for a GMC Savana also have a wide range based on the trim level and model year, your age and driving record, and policy deductibles and limits.

 If you have a few violations or you caused an accident, you are probably paying at a minimum $1,400 to $2,000 extra annually, depending on your age.
-Insurance for high-risk drivers can cost anywhere from 43% to 130% more than the average rate.
+Insurance for high-risk drivers can cost around 43% to 130% more than the average policy.
 View High Risk Driver Rates

-More mature drivers with a clean driving record and higher comprehensive and collision deductibles could pay as little as $1,100 per year on average, or $92 per month, for full coverage.
-Prices are highest for drivers in their teens, since even teens with perfect driving records can expect to pay upwards of $4,600 a year.
+More mature drivers with a clean driving record and higher comprehensive and collision deductibles may only pay around $1,100 per year on average, or $92 per month, for full coverage.
+Prices are much higher for drivers in their teens, since even teens with perfect driving records can expect to pay upwards of $4,600 a year.
 View Rates by Age

 Where you choose to live makes a big difference in GMC Savana insurance rates.
-A 40-year-old driver could pay as low as $780 a year in states like Vermont, Wisconsin, and North Carolina, or at least $1,620 on average in Michigan, New York, and Florida.
+A 40-year-old driver could pay as low as $780 a year in states like Vermont, Wisconsin, and North Carolina, or have to pay at least $1,620 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |